 Salt pigs are vessels for storing salt in.
 They are similar to a salt cellar.
 Their function, though, differs somewhat: they are meant for daily storage of salt in the kitchen, rather than fancy serving of it at the table.
 And in size, they are usually substantially larger.

 They are roughly cylindrical or ovoid, looking somewhat like an old fashioned diver’s helmet with a rounded top, a flat base, a knob at the top, and a wide (usually lipped) circular opening at one side.

-If you turn a classically designed Salt Pig on its side, to stand it on its opening, you’ll see that it resembles the back half of a pig.
-More modern designs, such as those by Nigella, resemble a pig less, and are likely not to have the knob at the top.
+If you turn a classically designed salt pig on its side, to stand it on its opening, you’ll see that it resembles the back half of a pig.
+More modern designs, such as those by Nigella, resemble a pig less or not at all, and are likely not to have the knob at the top.

 Note, though, that fine-grained salt that doesn’t have anti-caking agents added may clump slightly on the surface in extremely humid weather if not used for a while, but a few pokes with a finger or spoon are sufficient to break that up when it occurs, which is extremely rare.

-Salt Pigs come in different sizes, made of different material.
+Salt pigs come in different sizes, made of different material.
 Some are porcelain, some are made of pottery.
-Most come with carved wooden spoons that hold exactly 1/4 teaspoon of salt, which is handy for quick precise measurements for things such as bread machine recipes.
+Most come with carved wooden spoons that hold exactly ¼ teaspoon of salt, which is handy for quick measurements.

 Many people find that it is actually easier to control the quantity of salt being used when doing a pinch, rather than shaking from a shaker, and so use less salt, because they can see and feel exactly how much salt they are using.